 "Michiru...chan?"
 Mai said slowly, turning the name over in her mind.
 It had been a long time since she had seen Michiru.
 What was she doing here?

 The girl helped her sit up.
 With a start, Mai realized she was at her high school.
-From the looks of it, classes had just ended for the day.
+From the looks of it and the steady stream of students leaving the school grounds, classes had just ended for the day.

 "Iwasaki hit you with the ball," Michiru said, turning and shooting a nasty glare at the boy, who was making a hasty exit from the scene with some friends, clutching a ball in the crook of his arm.
 Mai watched the interaction with a bemused look on her face.
 Michiru turned back to Mai, her anger quickly transforming into concern.
 "I think he hit your head.
 You fell..."
 She bit her lip, unsure of how anxious to be.
 "Do you feel okay?
 Maybe we should go to the nurse's office."